G76 Xiamen–Chengdu Expressway: Guizhou

 The portion of the expressway connecting the cities of Guiyang and Bijie is referred to as the Guibi Expressway.
 The portion of the expressway connecting the city of Liupanshui to the Huangguoshu Waterfall is called the Liuhuang Expressway.

 Sichuan

+History

+On 24 June 2025 a landslide caused the partial collapse of a bridge which forms part of the Xiamen-Chengdu Expressway in Sandu county, Guizhou province.